astronomer/docs/astro/start-your-astro-trial.md

 ## Deploy DAGs to Astro

-After Astronomer creates your cluster, you're ready to start deploying and running DAGs on Astro!
-Follow these steps to get your first DAG up and running on Astro in under 30 minutes.
+After Astronomer creates your cluster, you're ready to start deploying and running DAGs on Astro.
+Complete the following tasks to get your first DAG up and running on Astro:

 1. [Install the Astro CLI](cli/install-cli.md).
 The Astro CLI is Astronomer's command line interface for testing Airflow both locally and on Astro.
 2. [Create an Astro project](create-project.md).
 An Astro project contains all of the files you need to run Airflow, including example DAGs.